This article contains compensated links; please read my disclaimer for more information.

 Or hike to Vettakollen – located between Holmenkollen and Sognsvann, Vettakollen provides some of the best views of Oslo.
 It is an easy hike that will take no more than 1-1,5h.
 Take a metro line 1 to Frognereseteren and get off at Vettakollen and start there.

-If you are in Oslo for more than just a few days and would love to go to the mountains, I suggest you check my post on how to hike a like a Norwegian.
+If you are in Oslo for more than just a few days and would love to go to the mountains, I suggest you check my post on how we Norwegians hike.

 Visit Astrup Fearnley Museum of contemporary art at Tjuvholmen.
 It is a private museum and includes icon works by Damien Hirst, Anselm Kiefer, and Jeff Koons.
 The museum is closed on Mondays.